 Urbanization is increasing around the world and understanding the impacts that cities have on the natural world is extremely important.
 My lab aims to understand how urbanization affects the diversity and ecological function in freshwater ecosystems, particularly in headwater streams.
 We are also interested in how urban green spaces impact the ecology of cities and how effective they are in replicating natural ecosystems.

+Photo: Madison Weisend posing with a family she interviewed in Jodhpur, India.
 Check out her poster presented at the Mid-Atlantic SENCER conference

 We were interested in the patterns of taxonomic richness and distribution of aquatic insect communities in streams impacted by heterogeneous urbanization throughout a small urban areas.
 See the paper: Lundquist MJ and Zhu W. (2019) Aquatic insect diversity in streams across a rural–urban land-use discontinuum.
 Hydrobiologia.